leucos/ansible-tuto/step-13/README.md

 you want to share your roles: this way, your role will come with default settings.

-For the ssh server role, our structure will look like this :
+For the ssh server role, our structure will look like this:

     roles
       |